marmaladeDE/oxsearch-documentation/en/not-supported.md

 - user roles and rights in the frontend
 - Varnish from the high-performance option

 However, unsupported OXID features can be adapted for specific projects.
+Don't hesitate to ask for a proposal.